anywhichway/proxy-observe/README.md

 # Release History

+v0.0.4 2015-10-03 Fixed issue with deepObserve discovered during code walkthrough.
+Issue would have impacted non-Chrome browsers.
+Consider this a BETA.

 v0.0.3 2015-10-01 Updated README.
 No unit tests yet.
 Consider this a BETA.

 v0.0.2 2015-10-01 Added Object.deepObserve and Array.observe.
 No unit tests yet.
 Consider this a BETA.